Ovid/Search-Typesense/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-search-typesense at rt.cpan.org`, or through the web interface at [https://rt.cpan.org/NoAuth/ReportBug.html?Queue=Search-Typesense](https://rt.cpan.org/NoAuth/ReportBug.html?Queue=Search-Typesense).
+Please report any bugs or feature requests to `https://github.com/Ovid/Search-Typesense/issues`.
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

 # SUPPORT